oreo639/LimePlayer3DS/README.md

 Keep in mind that this repo will be updated with the source and liscenses when they are ready, which may be in a few days or longer.

+## Note
+Limeplayer3ds is currently undergoing a c++ rewrite (instead of just being in c).
+Alot of its functionality is not going to be avliable right now.

 ## Officaly Supported Formats
 Mp3, Wav, Flac, Midi, Xmi, Mus, Hmi, Hmp, Ogg, and Opus.